Educational video game: Limitations

 One of the major limitations of educational video games is that they leave little room for spontaneous play.
 A child may be involved and have some degree of control in a game but ultimately cannot control the direction in which the game will go, hindering the notion of self-directed play as a means for learning.
 It has been noted that educational video games can help students focus; however, once the game has ended many find it hard to adapt back to the slower pace of receiving information in the classroom.

 It is also important for students to be able to ask questions on topics they do not fully understand.
 A supervising teacher may be able to aid the student whereas the computer cannot provide answers to all questions posed.
 Using educational computer games also relies on the teacher having prior knowledge of how the game works and be somewhat computer literate.

 Regardless of the enthusiasm surrounding video games and learning, very few studies have come to a conclusive answer as to whether educational video games improve academic achievement and classroom performance.
 Although individuals may develop game-specific abilities; these may not transfer into traditional academic skills required for learning.
-Only additional research could tell whether playing educational video games improves classroom behaviour and academic skills.
+Only additional research could tell whether playing educational video games improves classroom behavior and academic skills.